-Matters and procedures covered during the Child Protection Briefing given to: (Date): (Name) The Pocklington Prep/Pocklington Designated Safeguarding Lead, (Name), has completed and discussed the following:-1.
-Provide hard copies of: Tick on completion 'The Safeguarding Card" a) Reporting lines and guidance for concerns regarding children, staff, headmaster. b) The Foundation Safeguarding Children Policy: The Framework and the Child Protection Policy (extract) The Foundation policies on: c) i) Physical Contact ii) Restraint/Use of Force iii) Rewards & Sanctions iv) Code of Conduct (staff) v) Staff Social Media and Online Safety Guidelines vi) Child Absent from / Missing Education What to do if you are worried a child is being abused (DFE 2015) d) 'Guidance on Dealing with a Potential Disclosure' e) f) KCSIE 2024 Part 1 (Annex A for non pupil-facing staff by DSL agreement) 2.
-Covering the Child Protection Policy: "It could happen here" "Safeguarding is everyone's responsibility" o "Focus must be on what is in the best interest of the child" "Welcome to all Adults on Site Who are Caring for the Children"
+Matters and procedures covered during the Child Protection Briefing given to:

+(Name) (Date): The Po cklington Prep/Pocklington Des signated Safeguarding Lead, (Name) , has completed and discussed the following:- 1.
+Provide hard copies of: Tick on completion a) 'The Safeguarding Car 'd'' ٦ b) The Foundation Safeguarding Children Policy: The Framework and the Child Protection Policy (extract)

+Reporting lines and guidance for concerns regarding children, staff, headmaster.

+c) The Foundation policies on:

+- i) Physical Contact

+- ii) Restraint/Use of Force

+- iii) Rewards & Sanctions

+- iv) Code of Conduct (staff)

+- v) Staff Social Media and Online Safety Guidelines

+- vi) Child Absent from / Missing Education

+- d) What to do if you are worried a child is being abused (DFE 2015)

+- e) 'Guidance on Dealing with a Potential Disclosure'

+- f) KCSIE 2024 Part 1 (Annex A for non pupil-facing staff by DSL agreement)

+2. Covering the Child Protection Policy:

-our collective responsibility to question the unusual (e.g. changes in behaviour)
+- o "It could happen here" - "Safeguarding is everyone's responsibility" - "Focus must be on what is in the best interest of the child" - "Welcome to all Adults on Site Who are Caring for the Children" - our collective responsibility to question the unusual (e.g. changes in behaviour)

-S. S. ANGELOW HOLD a) ERSCP Introduction: Staff can refer to ERSCP directly but must also liaise with the DSL. b) The Roles of DSLs and Deputy DSLs and ha Keeping Children Safe in Education - Part 1 (doc includes Annex B) ing ref to FGM, HBA, Forced Marriage, CSE, Child on Child abuse including sexual viole rassment & Prevent duty).
-'What school staff should know and do' - staff have a harded and must complete attached quiz. d) SEN and Children with disabilities e) Children Absent from Education -incl. responsibilities for registration and reporting attenda ance concerns. f) Types of abuse - physical, sexual, emotional, neglect and signs of abuse (refer to 'What to do if you are worried a child is being abused: Advice for practition g) 'Golden Rules' for dealing with a potential disclosure / concern: (See 'Guidance on Dealing with a Potential Disclosure' Sheet) - List en - tak e notes at end/date - Do not ask leading questions - Do not investigate - Pass onto DSL (either School) - Do not keep a confidence - See Safeguarding Card - Personal demeanour: language, role modelling, eg avoiding private 1:1 tutoring, doors open, any action which can be misinterpreted. - God od practi - ce for any 1:1 meetings j) Understanding when and how to inform Pastoral and/or Medical staff.
-3. Coverir ng the Physical Contact Policy: a) Contact is public, normal, natural, necessary, for the child's benefit П (see Safeguarding Card) eg Sports/Gym teaching, theatre dressing, nurses, staff comfo supportive after an accident etc.) b) Avoiding anything careless, uncomfortable for the child, potentially misinte erpreted .
+The Party of Vision and 1 a) ERSCP Introduction: Staff can refer to ERSCP directly but must also liaise with the DSL. b) The Roles of DSLs and Deputy DSLs and ha Keeping Children Safe in Education - Part 1 (doc includes Annex B) ing ref to FGM, HBA, Forced Marriage, CSE, Child on Child abuse including sexual viole rassment & Prevent duty).
+'What school staff should know and do' - staff have a har e ed and must complete attached quiz. d) SEN and Children with disabilities e) Children Absent from Educationincl. responsibilities for registration and reporting attenda ance concerns. f) Types of abuse - physical, sexual, emotional, neglect and signs of abuse (refer to 'What to do if you are worried a child is being abused: Advice for practitioners- DF E 2015) g) 'Golden Rules' for dealing with a potential disclosure / concern: (See 'Guidance on Dealing with a Potential Disclosure' Sheet) - List en - tak e notes at end/date - Do not ask leading questions - Do not investigate - Pass onto DSL (either School) - Do not keep a confidence - See Safeguarding Card - Personal demeanour: language, role modelling, eg avoiding private 1:1 tutoring, doors open, any action which can be misinterpreted. - Goo od practi - ce for any 1:1 meetings j) Understanding when and how to inform Pastoral and/or Medical staff.
+3. Coverir ng the Physical Contact Policy: a) Contact is public, normal, natural, necessary, for the child's benefit feguarding Card) eg Sports/Gym teaching, theatre dressing, nurses, staff comforting, tive after an accident etc.) b) Avoiding anything careless, uncomfortable for the child, potentially misinte erpreted .
 Consideration of age, gender and circumstances.
-"One-to-one" teachir ng - rem embering good practice. c) Need to be sensitive to escorting younger children to the toilets.
+"One-to-one" teaching - remembering good practice. c) Need to be sensitive to escorting younger children to the toilets.

-Covering The Use of Force (Restraint) Policy:
+4. Covering The Use of Force (Restraint) Policy: